UPDATED MARCH 2022

 - As best you can, mimic test conditions by taking the test in a quiet place.
 Make a sign to warn others to keep quiet.
 Turn off any unnecessary devices and distractions.

 - Select a virtual proctor method.
 Use an online video or app to act as proctor during your self-administered exam.
-There are many options to choose, such as SAT, SAT Extended Time, ACT, and ACT Extended Time from A List Education.
-There is also an iPhone app called Exam Proctor by
+You can use the A+ Video Proctors by clicking on the following links: SAT, SAT Extended Time, ACT, ACT Extended Time.

 During the Self-Proctored Test